The following statement outlines our policy regarding the processing of your personal data.

 Results of language assessment and courses

 Other optional data submitted by mobility participants on OLS (e.g., messages in forums, online discussions and threads, files, pictures, video/webcam recordings).
 This optional data is provided on a voluntary basis.
 Not providing this optional data will not put the participants in a disadvantaged position.

-(b) Information relative to staff of National Agencies and Erasmus+ and European Solidarity Corps sending and receiving institutions/organisations is provided by these institutions and DG EAC to EACEA:
+(b) Information relative to staff of National Agencies and Erasmus+ and European Solidarity Corps sending and receiving institutions/organisations, provided by these institutions and DG EAC to EACEA:

 (c) Purpose of the processing:

 The purpose of OLS is to provide a complete and efficient learning language service and a scheme for measuring progress in language skills obtained through mobility activities.
 The other objective relates to the support of language learning prior to and during the mobility period, up to the level that enables the participant to achieve his/her goals.